 The following is collected as mandatory data:

-- Frequency of updates (once a week or more frequently/a couple of times a month/once a month or less frequently)
+Frequency of updates (once or more per week/a couple of times per month/once per month or less frequently)

 The description of the data file can be accessed at the Press Centre of Messukeskus and online at www.messukeskus.com.

 Register data is entered into the system when a blogger applies for a blogger pass using an online form.
 Accredited bloggers receive a badge from Messukeskus, entitling them to admission to exhibitions organised by the Finnish Fair Corporation.
 Admission is free for accredited bloggers.

 Blogger accreditations are recorded in a database in conjunction with every event, and the database can be used for events organised by the Finnish Fair Corporation at its discretion.
 Bloggers can restrict the use of their personal data for purposes other than accreditation for fairs.